wavim/crappy-calculator/README.md

 after which the parser parses the tokens and returns an Abstract Syntax Tree.
 Finally, the evaluator recursively evaluates the final value of the tree.

+> Sometimes the calculator gives results like 13.00000001,
+> that is due to JS floating point arithmetic precision issues.
+> (Basically, not my fault!)

-To check out the calculator (not fun, trust me), just click on the GitHub Page under the repo description :D
+To check out the calculator, just click on the GitHub Page under the repo description :D